jefeish/presentation-template/README.md

 - To add new slides to your presenentation, add a reference to the slide that you want to add, in the `/docs/index.html` file.

+> **Note:** We provide a utility Node script (`dev/create-dev-index.js`) to help generate an `index.html` file for every content slide from the slides folder, use this for developement.
+>
+> :warning: The script OVERWRITES any existing silde references!
+So be careful not to lose any existing 'slide arrangements'

 - For Example

     ```html